 The case of Mullah Krekar

 Mullah Krekar, an Iraqi Kurd, is another example of a Muslim jihadist whose asylum request had not been declined by the Norwegians – nine years ago, that is.
 Krekar subsequently founded his own terrorist organization, “Ansar Al-Islam" which cooperated with Al-Qaeda.
 They were also known as the “Kurdish Taliban."
 Krekar (“Abu Sayed") is a strong admirer of Al-Qaeda leader Osama bin Laden and praised suicide bombing as “the biggest Jihad for Islam."
 In November 2009, Krekar gave an interview to the Arab TV channel “Al-Hiwar," saying he wanted to establish a new Islamic Caliphate (Islamic theocracy or superstate) led by Osama bin Laden, his deputy Ayman Al-Zawahiri or bin Laden’s Afghan ally Gulbuddin Hekmatyar.
 (When I was in Pakistan in 1983, moderate Afghans and an An American expert on Afghanistan in New York warned me against Hekmatyar whom they regarded as a serious threat to the Afghan cause; anti-Western hate cleric Hekmatyar did not hesitate to receive ample cash from the CIA at the time.)
 Krekar met Osama bin Laden in Peshawar, Pakistan, as early as 1988 and has supported him ever since.
 So far, the Norwegian government failed to deport Krekar to Iraq.
 Deportation orders were not implemented as the government fears that the former Al-Ansar leader could face the death penalty there.
 Once again, European human rights treaties and requirements give protection to those asylum seekers who turn out to be dangerous terrorists, thus creating safe havens for them not only in Scandinavia but all over Europe.
 (In Britain, too, the government failed to deport dangerous terrorists – many of whom were former asylum seekers – after British deportation orders had successfully been challenged in lenient British courts.)
+The case of Mullah Krekar

 The 1954 Refugee Convention, though, says that the prohibition of expulsion or return (“refoulement") “may not be claimed by a refugee whom there are reasonable grounds for regarding as a danger to the security of the country in which he is."
 In his thorough study “The Refugee in International Law" Guy S. Goodwin writes: “Whether he or she may be considered a security risk appears to be left very much to the judgment of the State authorities."
 In Norway, Mullah Krekar continues to pose a threat to national security.
 That is why Jorn Holme, the chief of Norway’s “Police Security Service" (“Politiets sikkerhetsjeneste" or PST) wants Krekar to be deported as soon as possible.
 Krekar even issued death threats against Norwegian Conservative Party politician Erna Solberg who wants him to be deported straightaway: “My death will cost Norwegian society.
 If, for example, Erna Solberg throws me out of the country and I die as a result, she will suffer the same fate," “The Foreigner" (Norwegian news in English) reported last June.
 “He was not specific as to who would carry it out, but named both Ansar Al-Islam and Al-Qaeda."
 Progress Party Leader Siv Jensen plans on filing charges against Krekar: “This is nothing but a threat of terror act on Norwegian soil, if he isn’t left in peace.
 I don’t think you should be able to get away with that, and believe that such a serious threat in itself is enough to put the man in jail."